yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove the captain role from a player
+1. User requests to remove the captain role from a player.
-2. AddressBook updates the player's details to reflect they are no longer captain
+2. PlayBook updates the player's details to reflect they are no longer captain.

     Use case ends.